 And the third takeaway is that OSHA requires training that includes hands-on training.
 As they put it, "Online training that does not provide workers with hands-on training would not comply with OSHA's worker training requirements."

 Hope that helps clear things up!
-Let us know if you have any additional questions about online safety training (we make great online health and safety training courses and learning management systems), and don’t forget to download the free online safety training buyer’s guide checklist, below.
+Let us know if you have any additional questions about online safety training (we make great online health and safety training courses and learning management systems), and don't forget to download the safety training guide, below.